HackerYou/HYFallBootcamp2014/README.md

 1. make sure you have Ruby v1.9.3 or above installed
 2. install Bundler (a Ruby pagckage manager) `gem install bundler`
-3. run `bundle intall` to install Jekyll and GitHub pages
+3. run `bundle install` to install Jekyll and GitHub pages

 When you want to preview the build: